theapphiker/penn-jobs/README.md

 2. Clone the repository.

-3. Build the Docker container using the following command:
+3. Build the Docker image using the following command:
 `docker build -t penn-jobs .`

 4. Run the Docker container using the following command: